-Housing funds Various ways for municipalities to raise funds for affordable housing (e.g., property taxes, works and service charges, cash-in-lieu contributions) - important to put these into a Housing Fund.
+Housing fund Various ways for municipalities to raise funds for affordable housing (e.g., property taxes, works and service charges, cash-in-lieu contributions) - important to put these into a Housing Fund.
 Simple to implement.
 Funds can be used for any affordable housing project and easy to set up.
 However, may not be enough to fund land and development costs, or to get financing.
-Also, when cash-in-lieu is fully used for affordable housing units, it can cause a segregation of market and affordable units in the community.
-Partnership funding and alternative capital Need seed and ongoing capital - traditionally through senior government agencies, however housing organizations and community investment funds are another option.
-Somewhat complex to implement.
-Some models provide access to large amounts of funding through traditional lenders.
-Also reduces reliance on senior government funding and creates more resilient housing organizations.
-However, funding comes from rental income in many cases and may not be enough to cover ongoing costs and may not secure affordable housing over the long term.
-Design and operational savings Design, construction approach, and energy efficiency can reduce investment required for housing and ongoing operational costs.
+Also, when cash-in- lieu is fully used for affordable housing units, it can cause a segregation of market and affordable units in the community.
+Partnership funding and alternative c Apital Need seed and ongoing capital - traditionally through senior government agencies, however housing organizations and community investment funds are another option. on senior government funding Design and operational savings Design, construction approach, and energy efficiency can reduce investment required for housing and ongoing operational costs.
 Moderately easy to implement because there are always new innovations.
 Offers more affordable options for all stakeholders and can often be built more quickly (i.e., prefab or modular).
 Homes are more comfortable and healthier and offer potential local economic opportunities.
 However, typically small unit sizes, higher costs and training to do energy efficiency, and less feasible in rural areas.